helins/kafka.clj/README.md

 ### Consuming records

-We will read a batch of records from our test topic and manually commit the offset of where we are using the `dvlopt.kafka.in` namespace.
+Reding a batch of records from "my-topic" and manually commit the offset of where we are using the `dvlopt.kafka.in` namespace.

 ```clj
 (with-open [consumer (K.in/consumer {::K/nodes              [["localhost" 9092]]